axeldavy/cymade/README.md

 - For intensive tasks, using either makes no difference...
 Except `ThreadPool` supports jobs with priority.

 Note that for speed, the Future returned by `submit` is not a subclass of `concurrent.futures.Future` and thus won't be accepted by some APIs requiring a direct subclass of it.
 As it won't work with asyncio's `wrap_future`, we've added the feature that you can await directly the future in your asyncio loop (It is not needed in any way to use asyncio to use `ThreadPool`.)

+# Testing this package

+The packaging for this package is not completly ready.
+If pip install fails you can use:
+`python3 setup.py build_ext --inplace`

+Then copy paste the built dir to your site-packages:
+`cp -r build/lib.linux-x86_64-cpython-313t/cymade ~/.venv/lib/python3.13t/site-packages/`

+Adapt paths to your config.